masato1122/Examples_QE/examples/band_structure/README.md

 A UPF (unified pseudopotential functional) file used in this example can be found in ``../pseudo`` directory.

-> If you want, you can download UPF files of other elements from https://www.materialscloud.org/discover/sssp/table/efficiency.
+> When you calculate other materials, you need to download UPF files of other elements from https://www.materialscloud.org/discover/sssp/table/efficiency.

 ### 2. Take a look at python scripts